This article is applicable for all two wheelers (made or built in India) namely,

 Example of poor greasing (in bad condition) and no grease at all (dried out over time).

-How to grease the front wheel bearings and front axle ?
+How to grease the rear wheel and sprocket bearings / axle ?

 Which grease to be used for lubrication purpose ?